Risdorn/Portfolio/src/content/projects/AeroCluster.md

 ## Features

-1. Master-Sensing Architecture:
+1. **Master-Sensing Architecture**:

     - Master drone coordinates the swarm and fuses inference outputs from sensing drones.
     - Sensing drones run ViT models for object detection and depth estimation.

-2. Health-Driven Task Reassignment:
+2. **Health-Driven Task Reassignment**:

     - Each drone computes a real-time health metric based on battery, RAM, and VRAM.
     - Tasks are reassigned dynamically to drones with the highest available health.

-3. Fault Tolerance and Leader Election:
+3. **Fault Tolerance and Leader Election**:

     - In case of a master failure, the next healthiest drone assumes leadership via a decentralized handoff protocol.
     - Model replication ensures that ViT inference continues uninterrupted.

-4. Real-Time Coordination and Low-Latency Communication:
+4. **Real-Time Coordination and Low-Latency Communication**:

     - Multiple communication channels handle commands, model data, health updates, and fleet-wide messaging.
     - Ensures minimal latency in navigation, inference, and swarm coordination.

-5. Scalability:
+5. **Scalability**:

     - Supports seamless integration of new drones and additional ViT-based models.
     - Maintains performance and load balancing regardless of swarm size or workload density.

 ## Technology Stack